-- Application Form Part A contains administrative information about the participants (future coordinator, beneficiaries and affiliated entities) and the summarised budget for the project (to be filled in directly online) - Application Form Part B contains the technical description of the project (to be downloaded from the Portal Submission System, completed and then assembled and re-uploaded)

-- mandatory annexes and supporting documents (to be uploaded):

-detailed budget table/calculator: not applicable

-CVs of core project team: not applicable

-activity reports of last year: not applicable

-list of previous projects (key projects for the last 4 years): applicableownership control declaration: applicable
+- Application Form Part A contains administrative information about the participants (future coordinator, beneficiaries and affiliated entities) and the summarised budget for the project (to be filled in directly online) - Application Form Part B contains the technical description of the project (to be downloaded from the Portal Submission System, completed and then assembled and re-uploaded) - mandatory annexes and supporting documents (templates available to be downloaded from the Portal Submission System, completed, assembled and re-uploaded): - detailed budget table/calculator: not applicable - CVs of core project team: not applicable - activity reports of last year: not applicable - list of previous projects (key projects for the last 4 years) (template available in Part B): applicable for topic: DIGITAL-2023-PROGRAM-SUPPORT-04-DISSEM-EXPLOIT capacity, exclusion, etc).
+Before signing the grant, each beneficiary and affiliated entity will have to confirm this again by signing a declaration of honour (DoH).
+Proposals without full support will be rejected.

 At proposal submission, you will have to confirm that you have the mandate to act for all applicants.
-Moreover you will have to confirm that the information in the application is correct and complete and that the participants comply with the conditions for receiving EU funding (especially eligibility, financial and operational capacity, exclusion, etc.) Before signing the grant, each beneficiary and affiliated entity will have to confirm this again by signing a declaration of honour (DoH).
-Proposals without full support will be rejected.
+Moreover you will have to confirm that the information in the application is correct and complete and that the participants comply with the conditions for receiving EU funding (especially eligibility, financial and operational